 The Wall of Death, made famous by the song with that title by Richard Thompson, is a motorcycle ride that is a step or two beyond carousels, guaranteed to provide you with thrills and chills, and maybe, spills, aplenty.

 I’m using the term, “Wall of Death,” as a synonym for being “born from above”—because the new life “from above,” will eat your old life alive.
 Or did you think the metaphors of Gethsemane, and Golgotha, have nothing to do with you transitioning from your old life to your new life?

 Death is the prerequisite for life.
 In dying on the cross, Jesus is saying, “This is the way it is done!
 Come, follow me!”
 Somehow we missed that in all of the Bible studies, sermons and Sunday school lessons.
 The Spiritual Journey is a remedial course in how thing are.
 First we die, to how we thought things are, then we live, going, “Ohhhh… So this is how things are!”

-This is a good place to recall Joseph Campbell’s words: “That which you seek lies far in the back of the cave you most don’t want to enter.”
+This is a good place to recall Joseph Campbell’s words: “That which you seek lies far back in the darkest corner of the cave you most don’t want to enter.”
 We have to die in order to live.